British Rail Class 390: Grayrigg derailment

 The train was formally written off on 30 November 2007, owing to the prohibitive cost of repair against the price of a new unit; a driving car and carriage from the train were subsequently put into use for training purposes at the Virgin Trains Talent Academy in Crewe.
-Virgin Trains then leased a Class 90, Mk3 coaches and a DVT (Driving Van Trailer), all painted in Virgin's new livery, and nicknamed the "Pretendolino" by Alstom maintenance staff, as a temporary replacement for the train written off.
+Virgin Trains then leased a Class 90, Mk3 coaches and a Driving Van Trailer, all painted in Virgin's new livery, and nicknamed the Pretendolino by Alstom maintenance staff, as a temporary replacement for the written-off train.
 Occasionally, the name even appeared in official communications.
 Subsequently, the set was handed back to the leasing company.

+Shap derailment

+On 3 November 2025, an Avanti West Coast Pendolino derailed at Shap after running into a landslide obstructing the line.
+The train, unit 390117, was operating the 04:27 Glasgow Central to London Euston service.